bfahrenfort/quartz/content/Projects/nvidia-linux.md

 - On Arch, you can test this by installing `mutter-dynamic-buffering` from the AUR.

 ### GTK apps not opening
+> [!info]
+> This seems to be more stable now, and may not be needed in all cases.

 GTK 4.16 (in conjunction with the release of GNOME 47) swapped to Vulkan renderer by default.
 Vulkan has issues creating surfaces across display devices on Wayland, which is called PRIME in the X11 world.
 You may experience crashes in GTK apps for this reason. **Fix:**

 ```sh